 - 10. Bonus including car/lifestyle

 I got lost in all of the bonus jargon.
 It is like any other MLM.
 The compensation plan becomes so complicated that all you see are dollar signs and never really consider what it all means.
 MLM companies do this on purpose.
-The more complicated it is, the less you can figure it out, the more likely you won’t see that only 0.04% make top dollar.
+The more difficult it is, the less you can figure it out, the more likely you won’t see that only 0.04% make top dollar.

 Video On Incoco Vs. Color Street Stylists